Youlenda/HandDataset/README.md

 ## Train your model.
-In my case the dataset was classified with [EfficientNet-B0](https://arxiv.org/abs/1905.11946) and some fully connected layers in order to control pointer of mouse with hand detection and classification.
+In my case, the dataset was classified with [EfficientNet-B0](https://arxiv.org/abs/1905.11946) and some fully connected layers in order to control pointer of mouse with hand detection and classification.
 After downloading dataset, you can use [load dataset.py](https://github.com/Youlenda/6720HandImages/blob/master/load%20dataset.py) to unzip 6720 hand images and make your training data and its labels.